 Monte Bello and Estate lots start their barrel aging in 100% new oak, 97% of which is american and 3% french.
 The barrels are steamed and thoroughly rinsed to remove the first oak extract (a strong hickory tea that is removed and kept from extracting into the wines.)
-Once rinsed, barrels are painted with a water-based latex paint that seals the exterior to help protect the barrel from staining microbial growth.
+Once rinsed, barrels are painted with a water-based latex paint that seals the exterior to help protect the barrel from staining and microbial growth.
 They are then stacked in the cellar in the traditional fashion using wooden chalks to form a pyramid.
 Once Monte Bello and Estate lots are harvested, fermented, and pressed off, their free run lots start natural malolactic fermentation (ML) in temperature controlled tanks.
-Once ML is 25-33% complete, the tank is mixed to re-suspend lees, and then the wine is sent to barrel for sur lees aging and to finish ML.
+When ML is 25-33% complete, the tank is mixed to re-suspend lees, and then the wine is sent to barrel for sur lees aging and to finish ML.
 Doing malolactic fermentation in barrel has an impact on oak integration and development of some fantastic flavors and added texture to the wines.
 We have been doing this method of ML and sur lees aging since 1997.
 That year we conducted controlled experiments that allowed us to blind taste the same lot handled through tank malolactic versus barrel.
 In all the experiments, the barrel malolactics gave the wines so much better mouthfeel, oak integration, and greater interest in complexity.

-2. What specific flavor characteristics do the American Oak barrels give in relation to the French?
+2. What specific flavor characteristics do the american oak barrels give in relation to the french?

 American oak is a sweet oak, if properly seasoned and air dried, it will lend exotic spice and caramelized sugars to the wine.
 It makes the Monte Bello tannins feel rounder and more coated by sweeter fruit.
 The aromas are lifted and the fruit feels better defined and sweeter.
 French oak is tannic, doesn’t have any carbohydrates and therefore no caramelized sugars to extract.
 It’s a pungent oak showing vanilla, graphite, and cedar notes along with grainy tannins.
 The Monte Bello out of a french barrel will taste dry, grainy, masked by heavy french vanilla.
 It’s difficult to taste that from that barrel and find Monte Bello character.
-Its buried underneath some strong oak notes from the french barrel.
+It’s buried underneath some strong oak notes from the french barrel.

 3. How do the limestone soils affect the taste profile?